(Click here to read the complete disclaimer)

 The first issue we ran into was the need to see a bigger picture.
 This is a problem we run into on most of our longer trips, and even shorter ones when we are going somewhere new.
 With the GPS, we have two main options.
 Take the shortest route, or take the shortest route that avoids highways.
 As I've written about before (Enjoy Your Drive and Avoid the Highways), we try to avoid highways all we can, but the shortest "avoid highways" route that the GPS chooses is not always the best one.

 When setting the GPS to avoid highways, it will often take us on roads that aren't intended for people on a trip pulling a trailer.
 I remember one time when we were routed through a big neighborhood.
 It took us on several residential streets, a couple that were pretty narrow with cars parked curbside.
-I checked Google maps afterwards, and found that it saved us two minutes over having just stayed on some main roads.
+After checking Google maps, I found that it saved us two minutes over having just stayed on some main roads.
 Other times, our GPS has routed us through the center of a town or city, when there was an easy way to bypass it by spending just a few more minutes.
 When you consider traffic and stop lights, the bypass route may often be just as fast.

 The biggest frustration we've had with GPS has been when traveling through the mountains.
 At times we've been where we would lose cell coverage for quite a while.
 The way the GPS works, is that it pre-loads maps for where it thinks you are headed when it has cell coverage.
 Most of the time this works fine.
 But should you make a turn that takes you off the planned route, or sometimes even if you are just without signal for too long (this happened to us a couple of times out west), GPS just doesn't know where you are or able to tell you where you should go.